 - List of General No-Discharge Permits

-Most General NPDES Permits and General No-Discharge Permits may be completed and submitted online through the ADEQ ePortal site.
+Most General NPDES Permits and General No-Discharge Permits may be completed and submitted online through the DEQ ePortal site.

 Do your permitting online